 1. Annual CIP Approval Process: The CIP budget is developed along with the City of San Diego's operating budget.
 The CIP budget process considers project priorities and funding availability.
 The City of San Diego's CIP budget process is as follows:

-October to March: Staff prepares the CIP budget with review of Financial Management.
+October to March: San Diego staff prepares the CIP budget with review of financial management.

 April: The Mayor releases the proposed budget including the CIP to the public on April 15th.